Axis Global Logistics

 Logistics company aligns resources to meet time, budget and complex demands of store set-ups, remodels, resets and installations in wide spread geographies.

-Growth in Omni-Channel commerce and fast-paced retail competition has increased the need for specialized logistics services in order to get store openings completed within tight time and budget constraints.
+Growth in Omni-Channel commerce and fast-paced retail competition has increased the need for specialized logistics services to get store openings completed within tight time and budget constraints.
 The diverse geographic locations for national and global retailers present even greater challenges.

 Axis Global Logistics, a leading transportation and supply chain solutions provider, has built a broad network of warehouse facilities to manage inventory staging for everything from shelving, fixtures, in-store graphics and even pop-up stores.
 Axis Global’s 15 warehouse locations cover North America, Europe, and Asia and are expanded with collaborative warehouse partners in extended regions.